165 Beacon is located on the south side of Beacon, between Berkeley and Clarendon, with 163 Beacon to the east and 167 Beacon to the west.

 On July 8, 1964, 164 Beacon was acquired from Rose Rochelle by John N. Anderson and Leo H. Berube, Jr., doing business as Berson Associates.

-On July 21, 1980, Joseph Hoffman sold 165 Beacon to Beacon Development Associates, Inc., of which he was the president and treasurer.
+On September 22, 1978, 165 Beacon was acquired by Joseph J. Hoffman, and on July 21, 1980, it was acquired from him by Beacon Development Associates, Inc., of which he was the president and treasurer.
 On the same day, it converted the property into ten condominium units, the 165 Beacon Street Condominium.

 On June 6, 2011, the condominium owners amended the master deed to reduce the number of units from ten to eight.